Leody Taveras Player Props: Rangers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 13th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Pirates' 3.76 team ERA ranks seventh across all MLB pitching staffs.
+- The Pirates have a 3.81 team ERA that ranks seventh among all league pitching staffs.

-- Pirates pitchers combine to allow the second-fewest home runs in baseball (43 total, 0.9 per game).
+- Pirates pitchers combine to give up the second-fewest home runs in baseball (44 total, 0.9 per game).

 © 2023 Data Skrive.
 All rights reserved.